Shou sugi ban

 Traditional use of shou sugi ban (with guarantee of lung cancer)

 As an alternative to the traditional method, a brick oven with gas burners or even rocket mass heaters (see video below) can be used to accommodate more wood boards at a time.
-The set of tools and ingredients needed for DIY shou sugi ban consists of a hand held propane blowtorch, lighter, brush, natural wood-finishing oil with a cloth to apply it and vinegar to mix with the oil and, of course, the planks of wood.
+The set of tools and ingredients needed for DIY shou sugi ban consists of a hand held propane blowtorch, lighter, brush, natural wood-finishing oil with a cloth to apply it, the oil and, of course, the planks of wood.

 Thanks to its harsh weather resistant qualities, most common use of technique is on maintenance-free facades.
 The most famous among contemporary architects, who rediscovers the technique is Peter Zumthor, described by Juhani Pallasmaa as a practitioner of phenomenology in architecture.
 He emphasis the authentic experience of architecture and ‘aura’ recalling back to M.Heidegger and W.Benjamin’s ideas.
 He designs ‘new’ based on memories of ‘old’ and experiments with different perceptions of natural materials, light and bodies.
 The wooden tepee made out of 112 tree trunks formed a cast for his Brudel Klaus Chapel in Germany.
 The structure was covered by thick layer of concrete.
 The wood, burnt afterwards, left an indexical mark on the concrete walls, evoking a prehistoric cave charred by a bonfire.